sirnicolaz/Flying-Circus-iOS/README.md

 In the App Store http://itunes.apple.com/us/app/monty-pythons-flying-circus/id502889243?mt=8 The Website http://www.flyingcircusplayer.com

 UPDATE: The app has been removed from the store.
-After a long discussion with the Python (Monty) Pictures Limited,
+After a long discussion with the Python (Monty) Pictures Limited lawyer,
 	I had to give app.
 Apparently, the problem is that this app "create confusion, thanks to the nature of search engines".
 Even proposing a new version working with original episodes (purchasable from iTunes), the agreement has not been reached.